The AMT-USC Biometric P12 and Q16 Solutions

 Baseline Personal Profiles & Trust Records

-P5 creates and then evaluates users against individual baseline personal profiles and has the ability to rapidly terminate detected intrusions including hard (full disconnect) or soft (redirection to allow a suspected intrusion to continue in a “sandbox” area for counterintelligence study.
+The biometric AMT solutions create and then evaluates users against individual baseline personal profiles and has the ability to rapidly terminate detected intrusions including hard (full disconnect) or soft (redirection to allow a suspected intrusion to continue in a “sandbox” area for counterintelligence study.
 Both options leave no tell-tale signature that allows the unauthorized to circumvent the system.
 Because a user might log in on different equipment and be subject to all or just a few of these CCA techniques, our system builds a "trust" record for each user and depending on equipment, location and prior history be monitored in multiple appropriate ways.
 The ability to identify normal behavior from anomalous behavior, and report or adapt policies for bad behavior is basic.
 All anomalous behavior, once detected, is monitored and reported.

 Initial Biometric Log-In